Florin Stoian — Product Designer

 03 The approach

-So I stopped treating it like a catalogue and started treating it like a path.
+I stopped treating it like a catalogue and started treating it like a path.
 Where does a first-timer get stuck, and what do they need to see next?
 Four things guided the redesign.

 • Give it roomSections you can scan, with one clear thing to do at each step.